 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Earlier today, I received an email alert from my bank stating that I had a charge of close to $300 for a cable company in NY.
+That incident reminded me of another situation, which I think is worth sharing to warn others about.
+This happened a couple of years ago, but I received an email alert from my bank stating that I had a charge of close to $300 for a cable company in New York.
 First of all, I don’t charge anything to my ATM/debit card because those purchases are not protected by the Fair Credit Billing Act, which is why I’m always preaching to use a credit card, especially one that earn you miles/points, as long as you can pay it off in full each month.

 Secondly, I rarely use cash anymore except for tips and occasionally at the farmer’s market but now, many farmer’s market stalls accept Venmo or credit cards.
 I also took out a few hundred dollars when the pandemic hit and I’m still making my way through it.